daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_uiextensibilitytutorial.md

     ```JavaScript
         if(this.orderLines.length ==0)
             alert("Warning: The document will be saved without lines.
-You can add them by editing it.");
+Don't worry, you can add them later.");
     ```

+9. Build the model

+10. Go to application and validate the new behaviours, by making the following tests